-Depending on the importance of the individual clauses, this standard distinguishes between principles and application rules (see also subclause 1.4).
-Principles are identified by the letter "P" after the number of the clause (e.g. (1)P).
-All clauses not marked as principles are application rules.
+In this standard a distinction is made between "Principles" and "Application Rules" (see subclause 1.4).
+"Principles" are identified by the letter code "P" following the number of the clause (e.g. (1)P).
+Clauses without letter code "P" are considered to contain "Application Rules".